Curriculum Guide

 Class II French

 How do careful observation and listening contribute to problem-solving?
 How are problem-solving and language-learning connected?
 What can I learn from making a map of a city?
 What can a map tell us about a city’s inhabitants?
 What do I learn about my classmates from the maps they create?
 Students in French II will engage with these essential questions throughout the year as they practice listening, speaking, reading, and writing, and develop their cultural competency skills.
 In a joyful, vibrant, and creative setting, students perform skits, sing, and create works of art as they acquire the basics of the French language and develop the dispositions of effective, independent learners.
 Students begin the year in French II creating a map of a French-speaking city and considering what aspects of a city’s structure are necessary for a culture to flourish.
 This consideration of city life will continue in the second semester when students pursue a research project on a city from the Francophone world.
 Throughout the year, students will continue to develop their mastery of the fundamentals of grammar and syntax and add to their vocabulary base.
-They will learn to express preferences, to describe their family, school, and the world around them.
-As they do so, students will actively contribute to building the content and driving the curriculum of this course and will be encouraged to take charge of their learning, give themselves feedback, and develop personal strategies to achieve excellence.
+They will learn to express preferences and describe their family, school, the arts and the world around them.
+As they do so, students will actively contribute to building the content and driving the curriculum of this course and will be encouraged to take charge of their learning, give themselves feedback, and develop personal strategies to achieve confidence and excellence as French speakers.

 Class III French